antonfirsov/docs/2020/08-Aug/interop/interop.md

 - Implementation: [dotnet/runtime#38357](https://github.com/dotnet/runtime/pull/38357), [dotnet/runtime#39030](https://github.com/dotnet/runtime/pull/39030)
 - Method signature metadata: [ECMA-335](https://github.com/dotnet/runtime/blob/master/docs/project/dotnet-standards.md) II.15.3

-### Low-level APIs for interaction with the built-in interop system
+## Low-level APIs for interaction with the built-in interop system

+The runtime has a built-in system that handles interop support such as [P/Invokes](https://docs.microsoft.com/dotnet/standard/native-interop/pinvoke), [marshalling](https://docs.microsoft.com/dotnet/standard/native-interop/type-marshaling), and [COM interactions](https://docs.microsoft.com/dotnet/standard/native-interop/cominterop).
 An underlying theme for interop in .NET 5 has been providing low-level building blocks that enable components outside of the runtime itself to better integrate with the built-in interop system.
 In .NET 5, we added some APIs that allow for more control over the interop system used in the runtime.

-#### SuppressGCTransition
+### SuppressGCTransition

 When executing a [P/Invoke](https://docs.microsoft.com/dotnet/standard/native-interop/pinvoke), the runtime switches the [GC mode](https://github.com/dotnet/runtime/blob/master/docs/coding-guidelines/clr-code-guide.md#218-use-the-right-gc-mode--preemptive-vs-cooperative) from cooperative to preemptive mode.
 Depending on the scenario, this transition, which also includes an additional frame, can lead to [the setup](https://github.com/dotnet/runtime/blob/master/docs/design/coreclr/botr/clr-abi.md#per-call-site-pinvoke-work) of a P/Invoke being more expensive than the native function that is invoked.